 Spokane is located 18 miles from the Idaho border and 110 miles from the Canadian border.
-Spokane is located in a unique area because within a short drive of the city you can be in the pines and beauty of Coeur d’ Alene, be in the desert, be snow skiing in the winter, or be in farmland.
-Spokane is protected by the Cascade mountains from the wetter weather experienced west in Seattle and along the coast of Washington.
+Spokane is located in a unique area because within a short drive of the city travelers can be in the pines and beauty of Coeur d’ Alene, desert terrain, snow skiing in the winter or traveling among a sea of farms.
+The city is protected by the Cascade mountains from the wetter weather experienced to the west in Seattle and along the coast of Washington.
 As a result the yearly precipitation here averages only about 17 inches.
-To see all that is Spokane you will need about 2 or 3 days depending on how you like to travel.
-If you like seeing as much as possible in the shortest amount of time then a single day or 2 days would be the right amount of time for you.

-Spokane’s streets are just about all preceded by a north, south, east, or west.
-For example, North Division, East Sprague.
+The majority of Spokane’s streets are preceded by the designations, north, south, east, or west.
+For example, North Division and East Sprague.

-During my stay in Spokane, even during the rush hour I never found the downtown streets extremely crowded.
-I found that I was able to park the car in one of the garages or parking lots located downtown and was still able to see all the downtown sights by walking.
-Spokane has an extremely large above ground parking garage located in the center of downtown.
-This garage must rise about 15 stories.
-The parking levels on the garage look like they are slanted one way.
-This is not an optical allusion; they actually are slanted in one direction.
+During my stay in Spokane, even during rush hour I never found downtown streets overly crowded.
+Because downtown Spokane is so pedestrian friendly, I recommend parking your car in any of the public parking garages and exploring downtown on foot.
+One prominent garage, all above ground is located in the center of town – rising at least 15 stories.
+This garage is easily identifiable due to the slanted looking levels; this is not an optical allusion; they actually are slanted in one direction.

-The parking lot that I mainly used was located in the shadow of this large parking garage mentioned above.
-This lot is located next to the restaurant Cyrus O’Learys location (516 W. Main Ave).
+Another parking lot I used several times (in the shadow of the slanted level parking garage) is located next to the former restaurant Cyrus O’Learys location (516 W. Main Ave).

-One neat thing about downtown Spokane is that 16 of their main city blocks are connected by walkways, or skywalks.
-These are walkways that cross above the streets and allow one to walk through many stores without ever having to go outdoors.
+One attractive feature about downtown Spokane is 16 of their main city blocks are connected by skywalks, raised walkways above the streets allowing one to walk through stores without ever having to go outdoors.
 These are especially helpful during cold snowy winters, and hot dry summers.
-You can jump from one city block to the next and quickly become lost.
-You may have entered the walkway at one end of downtown and by the time you exit, you may find yourself on the other side.
+One can pass from one city block to the next without ever having to walk on sidewalks.
+One can enter a walkway at one end of downtown and exit on the other side, many blocks away..
 These skywalks connect not only shops, but a mall, and financial businesses.